adamdjbrett/nabpr/_posts/2018-06-18-announcing-the-publication-of-the-sub-loco-notes-in-the-torah.md

 ---
 id: 1143
+subheadline: "New Book"
-title: Announcing The Publication of The Sub Loco Notes in the Torah
+title: 'Announcing The Publication of The Sub Loco Notes in the Torah'
 date: 2018-06-18T15:32:28+00:00
 author: adamdjbrett
 teaser: |